What Is Cybersecurity Asset Management — And Why It Matters in 2026

 Configuration Monitoring detects unauthorized changes to system configurations, security settings, firewall rules, or group policies that could weaken security posture or violate IRS security requirements.
 Configuration drift monitoring ensures systems maintain compliance with CIS Benchmarks.

-Patch Status Tracking continuously assesses patch levels for operating systems and third-party applications (Adobe, Java, browsers) that attackers frequently exploit, identifying systems missing updates that create vulnerability exposure.
+Patch Status Tracking continuously assesses patch levels for operating systems and third-party applications (Adobe, Java, browsers) that attackers frequently exploit.

 Event Log Collection aggregates security event logs from endpoints for correlation and threat detection, maintaining audit trails required by IRS Publication 4557 and SEC cybersecurity rules.